Your moods are influenced by a variety of factors including shifting hormones, dietary habits, relational experiences

 Blood sugar imbalances lead to personality changes, irritability and panic attacks.

 Hormone shifts create mood swings, weight gain and loss of sleep.

 Depleted vitamin levels can underlay mood disorders, addiction and cognitive function.

 The blending of psychotherapy with culinary medicine is a recipe for immediate results and long-term wellbeing.
 You’ll learn to care for your psycho-physical health safely, effectively, and naturally so you can feel confident in your choices, habits, and practices.
-My goal is for you to become empowered in your health so you can feel the freedom that comes with intimately knowing the needs of your own mind and body.
+Our goal is for you to become empowered in your health so you can feel the freedom that comes with intimately knowing the needs of your own mind and body.